 The Mountains to Sea Trail of North Carolina is a 935+ mile trail consisting of footpaths, roads, and state bike routes from Clingman’s Dome in the Smokies to Jockey’s Ridge on the coast.
 Click on “trail information” on the Official Website for trail maps.

 The Glen Burney Trail in Blowing Rock offers a rugged experience just steps from Main Street!
-Descending 800 feet into the John’s River Gorge, the trail follows New Year’s Creek with views of three waterfalls.
-About a 2-hour round trip, this 1.6 mile trail ends at Glen Mary Falls.
-Click HERE for a map of the trail.
+Descending 800 feet into the John’s River Gorge, the trail follows New Year’s Creek with views of three waterfalls, two of them fairly large.
+This 1.6 mile trail ends at Glen Mary Falls.
+It’s out-and-back, so the hike is 3.2 miles round trip.
 The trail head is located at Annie Cannon Gardens on Laurel Lane.
 Please note that this is a strenuous, steep trail.